Oscarlind/Oscarlind.github.io/_posts/2021-09-14-OpenShift-Resource-Handling.md

 We have therefore decided that in this namespace  you can make requests for a total of 12 CPU and 12Gi memory.
 In addition, you can set limits of up to 24 CPU and 24Gi memory.

-When this quota is met and we try to deploy a new application, it will not work, as our quota is over.
+When this quota is met and we try to deploy a new application, it will not work, as our quota is out.
 We will see the cause of this in the namespace event logs.

 It is also not possible to deploy any application in this namespace if it has not specified **requests and limits**.
 We will instead discover that our pods do not come up even though our deployment / deploymentConfig does.
 By reading the event logs, we see the error message that informs us about our problem.